-4.29.
+4.31.
 Using the plan risk assessment as a key input, consideration was given to the need for additional assurance checks.
-As described above, the use of external specialists is more fully described within the relevant plan section.
+As described within this Annex, the use of external specialists is more fully described within the relevant plan section.
 We list in the table below all the external service providers who have provided assurance over some aspect of our plan and include the relevant section reference.